ezralanglois/arachnid/README.rst

 ========

 Arachnid is Python software package for image processing in single particle reconstruction of images collected by cryo-electron microscopy.
-It is built on top of SciPy, `EMAN2`_/`Sparx`_ and is distributed under the `GPL 2.0`_ license.
-It has the following highlighted application and subpackage:
+It is built on top of SciPy and is distributed under the `GPL 2.0`_ license.
+It has the following highlighted applications and subpackage:

 - AutoPicker: Automated reference-free particle selection
+- ViCer: Automated particle verification
 - pySPIDER: Python batch files designed to better automate the reconstruction protocol

 This project was started in 2009 by Robert Langlois as an internal software package written